 Associate Dean of Students

-Please click on the hyperlink below to access the Orientation schedule.
-Please note that some of the programs on the schedule are for part-time students only and that some are for full-time students only.
+An Orientation Schedule has been made available for all students.
+Please note that your attendance is required for all of the programs on the schedule.
 If you have any questions about the schedule, please contact Dean Harrison at firstname.lastname@example.org.

 Family and Friends Day

 Adjusting to law school can be difficult without the support of your friends and family.
-In recognition of that, we want to make sure your friends and family members know what to expect and are well-prepared to assist you as you embark upon this journey.
-To that end, on Saturday, August 16th, at 10:45 a.m., we will host a session for family members and friends on “How to Support Your Law Student.”
-We encourage you to invite your family and friends to participate in this educational program.
+In recognition of that, we want to make sure your friends and family members know what to expect and are well-prepared to assist you as you embark on this new journey.
+To that end, on Saturday, January 10th, at 1:40 p.m., we will host a session for family members on “How to Support Your Law Student.”
+We encourage you to invite your immediate family and significant others to participate in this educational program.

-All family members and friends who attend this session are welcome to join you at the barbecue that will be held at the Blackburn Conference Center at noon.
+All family members and significant others who attend this session are welcome to join you at the barbecue that will be held in the Student Lounge of the 1422 Building at 12:20 p.m.

 Message from the Office of Academic Achievement